 Working in Partnership with Parents

-We have an active PTA who work closely with the school to organise events and raise money.
-We also have a Parent’s Forum which meets on a fortnightly basis to feedback parent’s views on school life.
+We have an active PTA who work closely with the school to organise social events that the whole school community can enjoy and raise money.
+Click here to visit the PTA page.

-Children get regular homework to consolidate what they are learning in class.
+Children from years 1 to 6 get regular homework to consolidate what they are learning in class.
+The details for each year group are outlined in the termly Curriculum Overview.
 Children also take books home to read alone or to share with their family.
-Every child has a reading diary for themselves and their parents to make comments in.
+Every child has a reading diary for themselves and their parents and carers to make comments in.